-To make the cream, put 3/4 cup heavy cream and 1 tablespoon confectioners' sugar in a 1-quart airtight container.
+To make the cream, put 3/4 cup heavy cream and one tablespoon confectioners' sugar in a one-quart airtight container.
 You'll "whip" the cream at the picnic site.

 Cream cheese spreads keep better than mayonnaise and taste great on ham or turkey sandwiches.
-Divide an 8-ounce package of cream cheese between two bowls.
-Stir 4 tablespoons of apricot jam into one, and a teaspoon of oregano into the other.
-Then set up a sandwich-assembly line, making sure each sandwich gets both spreads.
+Divide an eight-ounce package of cream cheese between two bowls.
+Stir four tablespoons of apricot jam into one and a teaspoon of oregano into the other.
+Then, set up a sandwich-assembly line, making sure each sandwich gets both spreads.

 Once you've made the sandwiches, wrap them in waxed paper the same way you would wrap a present.
-Seal the sandwiches with different colored stickers; that way you can tell at a glance which is turkey and which is ham.
+Seal the sandwiches with different colored stickers so that you can tell at a glance which is turkey and which is ham.

 Pack a Picnic Basket

 Pack lightweight items and anything that might get smashed last.
-In basket: Place trail mix, graham cracker treats, napkins, plates, and spoons at bottom; baking cups (for vegetable dip) and cones (for fruit and cream treats) can go on top.
-In cooler: Lay some well-chilled water bottles on their sides, then put cream, fruit, and store-bought ranch dip on top of them; veggies and sandwiches go in last.
-The cold water keeps the food from spoiling in the heat and the cream cold enough to whip.
-If you're going only a short distance, sandwiches can travel in the picnic basket.
+Place trail mix, graham cracker treats, napkins, plates, and spoons at the bottom of the basket, while baking cups (for vegetable dip) and cones (for fruit and cream treats) can go on the top.
+Lay some well-chilled water bottles on their sides inside of a cooler—the cold water keeps the food from spoiling in the heat and the cream cold enough to whip.
+Then put cream, fruit, and store-bought ranch dip on top of the water bottles.
+The veggies and sandwiches can go in last.
+If you're going only a short distance, the sandwiches can travel in the picnic basket.

 Shake Up Whipped Cream